As U.K. coronavirus cases hit record high, health-care workers are overwhelmed

 Some health-care workers are issuing their own public warnings, detailing how hospitals in London and the southeast of England are already setting up tents to increase their capacity.
 They say ambulances are waiting outside hospitals for hours because there is no space inside.

-“Our control room staff are having to make incredibly difficult decisions to decide who gets an ambulance first and who they are going to ask to wait,” paramedic Will Broughton told Sky News on Tuesday morning.
+“Our control room staff are having to make incredibly difficult decisions to decide who gets an ambulance first and who they are going to ask to wait,” paramedic Will Broughton told Sky News on Tuesday.

 Samantha Batt-Rawden, president of the Doctors’ Association UK and an NHS critical care doctor, used Twitter to hit back at those who said health-care workers were exaggerating.
 “Try holding an iPad for a patient to say goodbye to their family.
-Or having to … ventilate a colleague,” she wrote on Monday.
+Or having to … ventilate a colleague,” she wrote Monday.

 Government figures suggest that the virus is surging in Britain, despite restrictions already in place in most of the country.
-On Monday, 41,385 confirmed cases were recorded across the United Kingdom, a record far higher than at any point during the first surge of the outbreak this spring.
+On Monday, 41,385 confirmed cases were recorded across Britain, a record far higher than at any point during the first surge of the outbreak this spring.

 More widespread testing may account for the new record in confirmed cases, but another number cannot be explained away: NHS England said Monday that a record 20,426 people were being treated for the virus in hospitals in England.